consp/lcd8-re/README.md

   - No support for light automation since no sensor present.
   - Baudrates over 57k6 are not recommended due to the way it's implemented.
 This causes the "low" signal to be significantly shorter than required on higher baudrates missing the measurepoint.
   - Baudrates over 9k6 need the bodge cap removed.
 I do not know why it is installed as the signal is fine without it.
+- EB04
+  - It's a MediaTek IoT/SmartWatch chip with required MT Labs support, which no longer exists.
+- SIM
+  - It's a sim, memory usage is inaccurate.

 # Attribution
 Temperature icon: [Temperature Vectors by Vecteezy](https://www.vecteezy.com/free-vector/temperature)